alexander-ma/senior-design/README.md

 2. Start the application and to find package/activity name:
     - Run the following line: `adb shell dumpsys window windows | grep -E 'mCurrentFocus'`
     - http://www.automationtestinghub.com/apppackage-and-appactivity-name/
-3. To get coordinates run: `adb shell getevent -l | grep "ABS_MT_POSITION"`
-4. Record the ABS_MT_POSITION for X and Y as these are the screen coordinates
-5. Convert the X and Y from hex to decimal
+3. To get coordinates on top of the screen, go to Settings > System > Developer options > Pointer location

 ### Scripting Process
 1. Start header with #!/bin/bash (may change to Python in the future)